 Bear in mind that your situation will evolve if the police identify the perpetrator of your hit-and-run accident.
 Keep in touch with the police, and if things change, talk to an injury lawyer about whether you need to hire them.

-Contact Petrov Law Firm by filling out our online contact form or calling our office 24/7 at (619) 344-0360 to discuss your hit-and-run accident and whether you need to hire a lawyer for your injury claim.
+Contact Petrov Personal Injury Lawyers by filling out our online contact form or calling our office 24/7 at (619) 344-0360 to discuss your hit-and-run accident and whether you need to hire a lawyer for your injury claim.